JarVices/MsfMania/README.md

 Why buy the PRO version?
 Well, the community version was FUD in March but quickly became unusable due to the number of downloads on VirusTotal...
 The PRO version is often updated and has a customer service.
+The evades methods used in the PRO version are much more advanced than the community version.
 The community version will never be updated again and the version still has several years of existence in the future.

 Demo of MsfMania PE Loader --> https://www.youtube.com/watch?v=Ka-mygowNL0